chaoss/wg-evolution/metrics/Reviews.md

 ## Specific description: GitLab

-In the case of GitLab, a proposal is defined as a "merge request", as long as it proposes changes to source code files.
+In the case of GitLab, a review is defined as a "merge request", as long as it proposes changes to source code files.

-The date of the proposal can be defined (for considering it in a period or not) as the date in which the merge request was submitted.
+The date of the review can be defined (for considering it in a period or not) as the date in which the merge request was submitted.

 ### GitLab parameters